Are Transformers Effective for Time Series Forecasting?: Experimental Details

 \subsection{Implementation Details}

 For existing Transformer-based TSF solutions: the implementation of Autoformer~\cite{xu2021autoformer}, Informer~\cite{informer}, and the vanilla Transformer~\cite{vaswani2017attention} are all taken from the Autoformer work~\cite{xu2021autoformer}; the implementation of FEDformer~\cite{zhou2022fedformer} and Pyraformer~\cite{liu2021pyraformer} are from their respective code repository.
 We also adopt their default hyper-parameters to train the models.
-For \modelname, to obtaining a smooth weight with a clear pattern, we initialize the weights of the linear layers in \modelname as $1/L$ rather than random initialization.
-That is, we use the same weight for every forecasting time step in the look-back window at the start of training.
+For \emph{DLinear}, the moving average kernel size for decomposition is 25, which is the same as Autoformer.
+The total parameters of a vanilla linear model and a \emph{NLinear} are T\*L. The total parameters of the \emph{DLinear} are 2\*T\*L. Since \modelname will be underfitting when the input length is short, and LTSF-Transformers tend to overfit on a long lookback window size.
+To compare the best performance of existing LTSF-Transformers with \modelname, we report L=336 for \modelname and L=96 for Transformers by default.
 For more hyper-parameters of \modelname, please refer to our code.
-The decomposition scheme of \modelname is the same as Autoformerm, where the moving-average kernel size is 25.